Canon SL2 versus Canon M5

 |Nikon D3400 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24.8||13.9||1192||86|

 Apart from body and sensor, cameras can and do differ across a variety of features.
-For example, the EOS M5 has an electronic viewfinder (2360k dots), while the SL2 has an optical one.
+For example, the M5 has an electronic viewfinder (2360k dots), while the SL2 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The table below summarizes some of the other core capabilities of the Canon SL2 and Canon M5 in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Canon SL2, the Canon M5, and comparable cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon SL2 (⇒ rgt)||optical||no||3.0||1040||swivel||YES||4000||5.0||9.8||no|